Finite $N$ Hilbert Spaces of Bilocal Holography: Introduction

 In the present work we present a comprehensive discussion of finite $N$ reduction of Hilbert space in bi-local collective theories.
-Full analysis of trace relations (following our matrix and $S_N$ studies) will show consistency with the overcomplete collective and geometric quantization scheme.
-This will be done both in bosonic and fermionic theories, with emphasis on the distinct structure of emergent Hilbert spaces in the two theories.
+Full analysis of trace relations (following our matrix and $S_N$ studies) will show consistency with the overcomplete collective and geometric quantization scheme\cite{Das:2012dt} for defining the Hilbert space of de Sitter/Sp($2N$) holography.
+We will perform a systematic discussion both in bosonic and fermionic theories, with emphasis on the distinct structure of emergent Hilbert spaces in the two cases.
 We will then consider collective fields at finite temperature and show that the right state content is present.
 In particular a singlet space trace and partition function are evaluated.

+\RD{A comment on terminology is in order.
+Throughout this paper, by ``quantization'' we mean the quantization of the \emph{finite-$K$ regulated singlet sector} in bilocal variables.
+The resulting Hilbert space should therefore be viewed as the regulated singlet Hilbert space written in a bilocal polarization.
+We are not claiming here a complete construction of the full continuum finite-$N$ field-theory Hilbert space before the regulator is removed; rather, our aim is to establish the exact finite-$N$ structure at fixed regulator and to compare it with the counting of gauge-invariant states.}

 The paper is organized as follows: after reviewing the collective representation in Section \ref{CollectiveRepres}, we present a general discussion of trace relations in Section \ref{TraceRelations}, with particular emphasis on how they truncate the Hilbert space and how this truncation is structurally consistent with the overcomplete collective field theory description.
 Section \ref{HilbertSpace} demonstrates that the number of independent invariants, counted using the Molien-Weyl formula, exactly matches the dimension of the Hilbert space, obtained from bi-local quantization.
 With the Hilbert space structure in hand, traces over the Hilbert space are well defined.
 As an application, in Section \ref{TracePF} we compute the partition function in an illustrative example and obtain a physically sensible result.
 The Appendices collect various technical results.